Amaanaaiy

-Amaanaaiy is a 1998 Maldivian romantic drama film directed by Mahdi Ahmed.
+Amaanaaiy is a 1998 Maldivian romantic drama film released on 4 November 1998 and directed by Mahdi Ahmed.
 Produced by Mohamed Niyaz under Eternal Pictures, the film stars Ali Khalid, Fathimath Rameeza, Jamsheedha Ahmed and Iujaz Hafiz in pivotal roles.
-The film was released on 4 November 1998.
 The film revolves around a man who is welcomed with his illegitimate son after the child's mother's death and the events that proceed when his wife is not fond of the child.

-The film is based on Shekhar Kapur's Indian drama film Masoom (1983) which is a remake of the 1982 Malayalam movie Olangal, which are both adaptations of Man, Woman and Child, 1980 novel by Erich Segal.
-However, the film majorly focuses on the character of Ashiya — played by Jamsheedha Ahmed — whose role has been derived as of Supriya Pathak's in Mausoom who only features for around five minutes.
+The film is based on Shekhar Kapur's Indian drama film Masoom (1983) which is a remake of the 1982 Malayalam movie Olangal, both being adaptations of Man, Woman and Child, a 1980 novel by Erich Segal.
+However, the film majorly focuses on the character of Ashiya — played by Jamsheedha Ahmed — whose role has been derived from Supriya Pathak's in Mausoom who only features for around five minutes.

 Plot

-Ashiya (Jamsheedha Ahmed), an eighteen years old was being trained as a teacher when she heard the news of her mother's death.
-Psychologically disturbed, she met a colleague, Mohamed Fairooz (Mohamed Hassan) and they initiate a romantic relationship.
-Despite her landlord's consent, Ashiya goes to an overnight trip with Fairooz.
-Fearing a tarnish reputation, her landlord threw her out of the house hence Ashiya and Fairooz moved in together.
-She was forced into prostitution by him.
-She completes her studies and flee to her island with the help of Bakuru (Abdul Sattar), her step father.
-She then starts working as a primary teacher in her island.
+Ashiya (Jamsheedha Ahmed), an eighteen-year-old is being trained as a teacher when she hears the news of her mother's death.
+Psychologically disturbed, she meets a colleague, Mohamed Fairooz (Mohamed Hassan) and they initiate a romantic relationship.
+Despite her landlord's consent, Ashiya goes on an overnight trip with Fairooz.
+Fearing a tarnished reputation, her landlord throws her out of the house, hence Ashiya and Fairooz move in together.
+He forces her into prostitution.
+She completes her studies and flees to her island with the help of Bakuru (Abdul Sattar), her step father.
+She then starts working as a primary teacher on the island.

-Zahid (Ali Khalid), a father of two girls — Neena and Nilfa — goes to S. Gan for an office work and stays at Bakuru's house since the return flight was delayed.
-There he meets Ashiya and a bond creates between them.
+Zahid (Ali Khalid), a father of two girls — Neena and Nilfa — goes to S. Gan for office work and stays at Bakuru's house since the return flight is delayed.
+There he meets Ashiya, and a bond is created between them.
 They have a moment of intimacy and she gets pregnant from extramarital affairs.
-Zahid returns Male' and fifteen days later, she gets a letter from Zahid informing his wife's pregnancy.
+Zahid returns to Malé.
+Fifteen days later, she receives a letter from Zahid informing his wife's pregnancy.
 Fearing the news of pregnancy might ruin Zahid's marriage, Ashiya decides not to reveal it to him.
-She gives birth to a boy, Anil and he grew up unknown of his father's identity.
-When her son was nine years old, Ashiya dies of illness.
+She gives birth to a boy, Anil, and he grows up unaware of his father's identity.
+When her son is nine years old, Ashiya dies of illness.

-Afte Ashiya's death, Bakuru sends word to Zahid informing him that his son, needs a home.
-Zahid brings Anil home falsifying his identity in front of his wife Shafeeqa (Fathimath Rameeza).
+After Ashiya's death, Bakuru sends word to Zahid informing him that his son needs a home.
+Zahid brings Anil home, falsifying his identity in front of his wife Shafeeqa (Fathimath Rameeza).
 Similarly, Anil is never told that Zahid is his father as he bonds with Zahid and his daughters.
 On his friend's request, Zahid reveals Anil's identity to Shafeeqa who is devastated to learn of her husband's infidelity.
 Afterwards, she can't bear to look at him, a tangible reminder of Anil's betrayal.
 Shafeeqa has a hard time reconciling with Anil.